dr-natetorious/TIM-8130-Data_Mining/Week7_Challenges/RFID/README.md

 ## Inventory misplacement and demand forecast error in the supply chain: profitable RFID strategies under wholesale and buy-back contracts (2018)

 In _International Journal of Production Research.
 Aug2018, Vol. 56 Issue 15, p5188-5205.
-18p.
-5 Diagrams, 1 Chart, 4 Graphs._; [Zhang et al.](InventoryManagement.pdf)...
+18p._; [Zhang et al.](InventoryManagement.pdf) state that the loss of inventory is a common and costly problem across supply chains.
+Not only does the problem cause lost inventory, but also creates inefficiencies with demand forcasting.
+Several large retailers (e.g., Walmart and Target) have moved to mandate RFID across their supply chain -- which allows them to automate the procurement and filliment of inventory from end-to-end.

+The criticality of accuracy across supply chain management is throughly discussed as part of [TIM-7020 Business Intelligence Week2 Case Study](https://github.com/dr-natetorious/TIM-7020-Database_and_Business_Intelligence/tree/master/Week3_BlackBeanTea_CaseStudy/BachmeierNTIM7020-3.docx).

 ## Application of the RFID Data Mining to an Apparel Field (2010)